scipy/scipy/doc/source/tutorial/index.rst

     \[ \left[\begin{array}{c} x\\ y\\ z\end{array}\right]=\left[\begin{array}{ccc} 1 & 3 & 5\\ 2 & 5 & 1\\ 2 & 3 & 8\end{array}\right]^{-1}\left[\begin{array}{c} 10\\ 8\\ 3\end{array}\right]=\frac{1}{25}\left[\begin{array}{c} -232\\ 129\\ 19\end{array}\right]=\left[\begin{array}{c} -9.28\\ 5.16\\ 0.76\end{array}\right].\]

 However, it is better to use the linalg.solve command which can be faster and more numerically stable.
-In this case it gives the same answer as shown in the following example:
+In this case it however gives the same answer as shown in the following example:

 .. literalinclude:: examples/10-2-2